 There are a variety of grant options available that are offered federally.
 It is important to know your options so that you can apply.
 You can find more information about grants at your student financial aid office.
 If you want to apply for a grant, then the first thing you should do is submit a Free Application for Federal Student Aid (FAFSA).

 FSEOG is a great opportunity that can offer up to $4,000 per year in financial aid, but it is not offered at every higher educational institute.
 The amount that students will be granted is mainly determined by how many other financial aid offers/grants the student gets and how much financial aid is being offered at the college/university that the student plans on attending.

-The Pell Grant offers a generous amount of funding of up to $6,495 (this number could change every year) and is offered to undergraduate students, who are pursuing either a bachelor’s degree or a professional academic credential.
-This funding opportunity also has a history of helping many who wish to pursue studies in a variety of different fields.
+The Pell Grant offers a generous amount of funding of up to $7,395 (this number could change every year) and is offered to qualifying undergraduate students.
+This funding opportunity has a history of helping many who wish to pursue studies in a variety of different fields.

 Teacher Education Assistance for College and Higher Education (TEACH) Grant

 If you are interested in becoming a teacher, then this is definitely the grant you’ve been looking for.
 Given that you have satisfied all the requirements, the grant can give a student up to $4,000 per year.